mandiwise/flickr-by-albums/README.md

 ## Description

-Display thumbnail-style galleries of complete Flickr albums using a simple shortcode in a WordPress post or page.
+Display thumbnail-style galleries of complete Flickr albums using a simple shortcode in your WordPress posts or pages.

 Some features:

-- Works with Flickr's SSL-only API (non-SSL API deprecated on June 27, 2014)
+- Works with Flickr's SSL-only API (non-SSL API deprecated on June 27, 2014).
-- Create large (150px) or small (72px) square thumbnail galleries
+- Create large (150px) or small (72px) square thumbnail galleries.
-- Add a class to the link that wraps the thumbnails to do nifty things like lightbox the full version of the image when the user clicks it
+- Add a class to the link that wraps the thumbnails to do nifty things like lightbox the full version of the image when the user clicks it.

 **Shortcode Usage Instructions:**